krustnic/Deployer/README.md

 Deployer
 ========

-Simple script to deploy git repositories via Webhook
+Simple script to deploy git repositories via Webhook or web-interface.

 How it works
 ------------